Language Models are Super Mario: Absorbing Abilities from Homologous Models as a Free Lunch: Related Work

 \section{Related Work}

 \textbf{Supervised Fine-tuning of Language Models}.
-Supervised fine-tuning of language models aims to impart pre-trained LMs with particular abilities by optimizing them on task-specific labeled data, which has become the de facto standard paradigm in natural language processing \cite{DBLP:journals/corr/abs-2002-06305,DBLP:journals/corr/abs-2303-18223}.
-Full Fine-Tuning (FFT) is a conventional category of SFT \cite{radford2018improving,DBLP:conf/naacl/DevlinCLT19}, which fully adjusts all the parameters of LMs but will become prohibitively expensive with the increasing size of LMs \cite{DBLP:conf/acl/MaoMHAM0YK22,DBLP:conf/iclr/HeZMBN22}.
-To tackle this issue, Parameter-Efficient Fine-Tuning (PEFT) has been proposed, which only updates a small number of parameters (either inherently in LMs or extra introduced) while freezing the remaining major parameters \cite{DBLP:conf/icml/HoulsbyGJMLGAG19,DBLP:journals/corr/abs-2103-10385,DBLP:conf/acl/LiL20,DBLP:conf/emnlp/LesterAC21,DBLP:conf/iclr/HuSWALWWC22}.
-Indeed, the effects of SFT (whether FFT or PEFT) can be ultimately captured by the difference between parameters of LMs before and after SFT, i.e., delta parameters.
-In this paper, we conduct a thorough analysis of the delta parameters of various SFT LMs and find they are \textit{extremely redundant}.
-We propose an innovative approach to achieve competitive performance with standard SFT LMs by removing most (90\% or even 99\%) delta parameters.
+SFT of LMs aims to impart pre-trained LMs with particular abilities by optimizing them on task-specific data, which has become the de facto standard paradigm in natural language processing \cite{DBLP:journals/corr/abs-2002-06305,DBLP:journals/corr/abs-2303-18223}.
+Generally, SFT can be divided into two categories: full fine-tuning \cite{radford2018improving,DBLP:conf/naacl/DevlinCLT19} and parameter-efficient fine-tuning \cite{DBLP:conf/icml/HoulsbyGJMLGAG19,DBLP:journals/corr/abs-2103-10385,DBLP:conf/acl/LiL20,DBLP:conf/emnlp/LesterAC21,DBLP:conf/iclr/HuSWALWWC22}.
+Indeed, the effects of SFT are reflected by the difference between parameters of LMs before and after SFT, i.e., delta parameters.
+In this paper, we reveal the extreme redundancy of various SFT LMs' delta parameters by proposing an innovative approach DARE, achieving competitive performance with standard SFT LMs by removing 90\% or even 99\% delta parameters.